MeVisLab Toolbox Reference

 The pointers to edges and faces in these arrays do not have to be in any special order.

-The WEMEdge plays a central role in the WEM, and its the edge's pointer structure that gave name to the data structure.
+The WEMEdge plays a central role in the WEM, and the edge's pointer structure that gave name to the data structure.
 The edge is directed, having a head and a tail node.
 On base of this direction, the edge has a left and a right face (when 'looked from above', regarding the surface normals).

 Since a valid winged-edge mesh is a 2-manifold, there must be a left and a right face.
 But in application, there can be holes or borders.
 In this case, one or both pointers to the edge's incident faces are NULL.
-The most of the processing module take this into regard and handle borders accordingly.
-The SoWEMDiagnosis module would report such NULL faces at edges, but can optionally be switched to ignore them.
+The most of the processing modules take this into regard and handle borders accordingly.
+The SoWEMDiagnosis module would report such NULL faces at edges, but it can optionally be switched to ignore them.

-For the most processing modules the wing-pointers must be set.
+For the most processing modules, the wing-pointers must be set.
 These are the left and the right preceding and succeeding edges, respectively.
-The terms 'preceding' and 'succeeding' for lPred, lSucc, rPred and rSucc refer to a clockwise by-pass around the edge's incident faces.
+The terms 'preceding' and 'succeeding' for lPred

 The WEMFace is a base class and there are three implementations: WEMTriangle, WEMQuad and WEMPolygon.
 This distinction has been made for efficiency reasons.

 The nodes and edges have to be ordered in clockwise order.
 Note that the nodes and the edges of a face must be aligned.
-This means, that the first node must be the head or the tail of the first edge, the second node must be the head or the tail of the second edge and so on.
+This means that the first node must be the head or the tail of the first edge, the second node must be the head or the tail of the second edge, and so on.

 If all the primitives are put together, all their links have backlinks to the incident primitives.

 A WEM consists of a number of WEMPatches.
-These can be of type WEMTrianglePatch, WEMQuadPatch or WEMPolygonPatch.
+These can be of type WEMTrianglePatch, WEMQuadPatch, or WEMPolygonPatch.
 Different patch types can be part of a single WEM, but the faces in a patch must be of one type, the same as the patch type.
 For example, a WEMTrianglePatch must consist of WEMTriangles only, where a WEM can consist of a WEMTrianglePatch and a WEMQuadPatch.

 Generally, there is only one patch per WEM.
 This is the case if a WEM has just been generated by the WEMIsoSurface module.
 However, for some algorithms it can be useful to compute per patch.
 The module WEMDemergePatches can demerge a WEM into a number of patches, based on a connected component analysis.

 For each WEMPatch, a number of WEMPrimitiveValueLists (PVLs) can be established dynamically.
-These lists can store additional information on the nodes, edges or faces and the stored values can be used for statistical investigation (WEMInfo) or for coloring the rendering (SoWEMRenderer, using it in LUT mode).
+These lists can store additional information on the nodes, edges, or faces and the stored values can be used for statistical investigation (WEMInfo) or for coloring the rendering (SoWEMRenderer, using it in LUT mode).

 PVLs can optionally be made non-persistent (for the .wem format).